-All the above, along with other reasons, have formed the taboo around mental health, and we are trying to break that down.
+All the above and other reasons have formed the taboo around mental health, and we are trying to break that down.

-Most people have heard of Cognitive Behavioural Therapy, but many don’t know much about how it can help psychological disorders and emotional problems.
-You do not need to be suffering from a mental illness to find CBT therapy useful.
-In other cases where a disorder is present, CBT can be used alongside medication and often used alone in the treatment of mental health.
+Most people have heard of Cognitive Behavioural Therapy, but many don’t know much about how it can help with psychological disorders and emotional problems.
+You do not need to suffer from a mental illness to find CBT therapy useful.
+In other cases where a disorder is present, CBT can be used alongside medication and often used alone to treat mental health.

-There are many other CBT providers across the UK and globally.
-Or you may be asking why go private when the NHS is free?
+There are many CBT providers across the UK and globally.
+Or you may be asking why one would go private when the NHS is free?

 CBT is an evidence-based form of psychotherapy, which was initially developed for the treatment of depression.
 It is now the psychological treatment of choice for a range of emotional and psychological disorders, including:

 Anxiety is the human’s natural response to a perceived threat.
-It can be long-lasting and develop into a disorder whereby CBT can be beneficial.
-It can also just present itself at times of unease without developing into a specific condition.
+It can be long-lasting and develop into a disorder.
+It can also present itself as unease without developing into a specific condition.
 Guidelines produced by NICE (the National Institute of Clinical Excellence) recommend CBT for all anxiety disorders.

 You may need to have a medically managed withdrawal from alcohol or drugs before having any further treatment.
-Still, CBT can be used effectively to achieve a greater understanding of your addiction and how to overcome it.
+Still, CBT can be used effectively to better understand your addiction and how to overcome it.

 Anger is a natural emotion.
-It’s time to get help with it when repercussions of angry episodes are impacting negatively on your relationships or work, and you feel like you can no longer control it.
+It’s time to get help with it when the repercussions of angry episodes are negatively impacting your relationships or work.
+If you can’t control it, CBT therapy can help support this.

 Bulimia Nervosa is characterised by way of controlling weight gain.
-People who present for therapy describe many ways of approaching this, including induced vomiting, use of laxatives, diuretics, enemas and over exercising.
-It is estimated that 1-2% of the population suffer from Bulimia.
+People who present for therapy describe many ways of approaching this, including induced vomiting, the use of laxatives, diuretics, enemas and over-exercising.
+It is estimated that 1-2% of the population suffers from Bulimia.

 Binge eating can take place in a small time frame.
-The general features are overeating or maybe being aware that you have eaten a lot more than others would do in a given period.
+The general features are overeating or being aware that you have eaten much more than others would in a given period.
 It can seem that during your overeating, there is a sense of lack of control and a feeling of eating in an “automatic pilot” fashion.

-Chronic pain is pain that can’t be explained biologically; it’s persistent and disrupts your life.
+Chronic pain can’t be explained biologically; it’s persistent and disrupts your life.
 However, chronic pain is more than just a physical symptom; it may also cause depression, fatigue and irritability.
 It’s time to get help when your pain has lasted for more than six months.

 Couples therapy is an effective way to get you and your partner back on track in your relationship.
 CBT teaches you both tools to work through future problems, from communication issues to controlling tendencies.

-Depression affects people in different ways and can cause a wide variety of symptoms.
-Depression impacts how we feel, think and act, and CBT aims to alter or interrupt the maintenance of factors in a depressive cycle.
+Depression affects people in different ways and can cause various symptoms.
+Depression impacts how we feel, think and act.
+CBT therapy aims to alter or interrupt the maintenance of factors in a depressive cycle.
 However low you are feeling now, please remember that depression is treatable.

-When your perception of yourself is negative, it can lead to an overwhelming feeling of low self-worth; and you may find yourself thinking that you’re not good enough.
+When your perception of yourself is negative, it can lead to an overwhelming feeling of low self-worth; you may think that you’re not good enough.
 It’s time to get help when your low self-esteem is causing ongoing anxiety.

 Obsessive-Compulsive disorder is widely misunderstood, with a common assumption it’s all about being clean or counting things when it’s actually a lot more complicated and varied.
 OCD is an anxiety disorder characterised by you feeling inappropriate and distressing intrusive thoughts, images or impulses (obsessions) that occur against your will.